spokenwebsites/ADP_Front/webapp/src/assets/js/README.md

 This document will help how to run the Visualizations python scripts which will read the JSON file from swallow end point and process it.

+## Note: Visualization scripts to run from the root of the project.
+That is 'ADP_FRONT' or where 'webapp' resides.

 ## Visualization -1: Spiral Condegram